gatsbyjs/gatsby/docs/blog/2018-3-03-case-study-mike-johnston/index.md

 ---
 title: "Case Study: Mike Johnston for Colorado"
-date: 2018-02-12
+date: 2018-03-03
 author: Brandon Konkle
 image: mike-johnston-homepage.png
 ---

 ### How we used React, Headless WordPress, GraphQL & Gatsby to build Mike’s new online platform

+[Ecliptic](http://www.ecliptic.io) is a small development team out of Broomfield, Colorado.
+We build everything from high-performance content-driven sites to richly interactive web and mobile applications using React, GraphQL, and functional programming.
 [Mike Johnston](https://www.mikejohnstonforcolorado.com) is a Colorado gubernatorial candidate with an ambitious vision.
-When I heard about his ideas for an online platform to truly engage with his constituents and give them a real voice, I was excited about the opportunity to make his ideas into reality!
+When we heard about his ideas for an online platform to truly engage with his constituents and give them a real voice, we were excited about the opportunity to make his ideas into reality!

 While we’re still a few phases away from seeing Mike’s ultimate vision come to fruition, we’ve got the foundations in place and we’re putting the finishing touches on a gorgeous new interface for Mike’s homepage.
 Check it out at [https://www.mikejohnstonforcolorado.com](https://www.mikejohnstonforcolorado.com)!